PapaFringo/minecraft-hardcore-server-reset/README.md

 ❗ One-Time Initialization Step

-On the first startup, Minecraft generates the world — but not in hardcore mode.
+On the first startup, Minecraft generates the world but not in hardcore mode.
 Therefore you must manually delete the world folder once before the hardcore loop can begin.

 3. Edit Server Settings

-Open your server.properties file and enable Hardcore mode:

-hardcore=true

-(You may adjust any other settings as needed.)
+(hardcore will be set automatically)

 4. Start the Hardcore Loop